 It is natural to feel you must find out as much as you can about Prader-Willi so that you can be best prepared to support your child, but we would like to tell you (with the benefit of hindsight) that there is plenty of time to learn more as your child grows and that right now, it is important not to miss out on enjoying your beautiful baby, rather than worry about challenges that may or may not be a part of their future.

 You will be told of the collection of symptoms that characterise this syndrome, but unfortunately, symptom lists do not include the many positive characteristics our children have: their perseverance, sense of humour, love of life, enthusiasm, and their cheerful, friendly and sociable nature.
 Our children may share some challenges, but their individual determination to overcome these will continue to surprise you.
 Our children may require some extra support and some things may take longer, but they will achieve goals, milestones and more.

 We would also like to tell you that with the advancement of knowledge, care and the availability of growth hormone treatment, the future is brighter today.
 We also believe that with the advancement of research, there is hope of more medicines becoming available in the future and several current trials are showing promising results.
-The PWSA(NZ) supports fundraising for research, the work of the Foundation for Prader-Willi Research, and we can help to assist any fundraising initiatives.
-Involvement in raising awareness and funds can be a positive and beneficial experience.
+The PWSA(NZ) supports fundraising for research and the work of the Foundation for Prader-Willi Research.
+We can help to assist with any fundraising initiatives – involvement in raising awareness and funds can be a valuable, rewarding and fulfilling experience.

 The PWSA(NZ) is primarily a parent support network and we are always happy to talk with new parents either by phone, email or meeting with you.
 We can also put you in touch with other parents in your area, or with other parents who have children of similar age.
 Our services are provided free of charge to families – please join us and we will post you a copy of our New Parent Pack.